 The chorus got its start when some members of that first chapter decided to create a group with more ambitious singing and performing goals.
 At first, we met and sang in some pretty odd places, like the lobby of an office building.
 We soon realized we should incorporate as a new Society Chapter for stability’s sake.
 Hometowne graciously served as sponsor, and Harmony Express held its first formal rehearsal early in 2009.

 The new chorus was immediately successful.
 Harmony Express entered its first Society competition within a few months and performed respectably.
 The following year, we were champs at our level in Division competition and moved up.
 In 2011, we took second place at a higher level and received an award for Most Improved Chorus.
 The foundation was set.

 The motto of Harmony Express is “Fun through Excellence.”
 Excellence comes in many forms.
 We work hard to excel at our craft.
 We strive to excel in competition.
 We strive to excel in performance.
 Finally, we strive to excel as valued members of the local community.
-In August every year from 2013 - 2018, Harmony Express quartets strolled the grounds at the Montgomery County Agricultural Fair.
+In August every year from 2013 on, Harmony Express quartets strolled the grounds at the Montgomery County Agricultural Fair.
 The chorus has appeared several times on Montgomery County cable Channel 21.